-Few Olympic athletes in United States history fell as hard as Ryan Lochte.
-The competitive swimmer became the second-most decorated male Olympic swimmer behind Michael Phelps for his blazing times in the pool during the 2004, 2008, 2012 and 2016 Olympics.
+Few Olympic athletes in United States history fell as hard as swimmer Ryan Lochte.
+The national celebrity became the second-most decorated male Olympic swimmer behind Michael Phelps for his blazing times in the pool during the 2004, 2008, 2012 and 2016 Olympics.

 It wasn’t until after Lochte took home five medals, including two gold medals, during the 2012 Olympics that Lochte became a national phenomenon.
 Known for his “bro” attitude and charming looks, he was parodied on Saturday Night Live that year.
 E! gave him his own TV show in 2013, “What Would Ryan Lochte Do?” during which he truly exposed the world to his (how do I put this nicely?) lack of critical thinking skills.
 He also showed off his dancing skills on Dancing With The Stars in 2016.